sunnypatell/securebank-ctf/SECURITY.md

 ## 🤝 Thanks

 Thanks for helping make the educational side of web security better.
 All responsible disclosures will be acknowledged (privately or publicly, your choice).

+---

+## 📅 Response Targets (Best Effort)

+- Acknowledge report: within 3 business days
+- Initial assessment: within 7 business days
+- Mitigation plan (if needed): within 14 business days

+These timelines are targets for a community‑maintained project and may vary.

+## 🛡️ Safe Harbor

+We consider research conducted in good faith and within the guidelines above to be authorized.
+We will not pursue legal action against individuals who:
+- Report vulnerabilities privately and responsibly
+- Do not compromise data beyond what is necessary to demonstrate a vulnerability
+- Avoid privacy violations, data destruction, and service disruption

+## 🚫 Out of Scope (Examples)

+- Denial of service that materially impacts collaborators
+- Automated vulnerability scanners without actionable details
+- Findings limited to best‑practice recommendations with no concrete impact